 10 Tips to Keep Your Thanksgiving Organized and Stress-Free

-1. Make Lists - I could totally make a long list about all the reasons I love lists.
-They help me stay on task and organized on a daily basis.
-For Thanksgiving I make several lists.
-Here are some examples:
+1. Make Lists - I could totally make a long list of all the reasons I love lists. ;) They help me stay on task and organized on a daily basis.

 - Create a list of your menu items

 - Create a list of the recipes you want to use.
 I also sort the recipes by what I can make or prep ahead of time and total cooking time to try to have everything ready to serve at the same time.